What a Byron Bay Local of 8 Years Wishes Tourists Knew

 Q: Surfing — where should beginners go?

 Main Beach, full stop.
 The waves are gentle, consistent, and there are surf schools right there.
-The Pass is for experienced surfers only — the locals take lineup etiquette seriously and a beginner dropping in on someone's wave creates genuine conflict.
+The Pass is for experienced surfers only — the locals take lineup etiquette seriously, and a beginner dropping in on someone's wave creates genuine conflict.
 Start at Main Beach, get comfortable, and if you're good enough after a week, The Pass will still be there.

 Q: Dolphins and whales — how reliable are sightings?

-Q: When would you tell a friend to visit?
+Q: When should you actually visit?

 Drive to Bangalow, have breakfast at Sparrow, then drive to Federal and have lunch at Doma Cafe.
 On the way back, stop at Minyon Falls and walk to the base.
-You'll see more of the real Byron in that one day than a week on Main Beach.
+You'll see more of the real Byron in that one day than in a week on Main Beach.

 Q: After 8 years, is Byron still worth it?